 Hypoparathyroidism

-Hypoparathyroidism is rare.
-It happens when your parathyroid glands stop producing enough parathyroid hormone.
-There are four parathyroid glands located behind the thyroid gland in the neck.
-The parathyroid glands control the amount of calcium in your blood.
+While rare, hypoparathyroidism can cause tingling.
+It happens when the parathyroid glands stop producing enough parathyroid hormone.
+These glands control the amount of calcium in your blood.

 When your calcium level drops too low, you might have: